awkto/HowTos/RAG-Basic-Demo.md

-## How to use RAG against Markdown files
+## Proof of Concept - USe RAG with Markdown files

 1. Deploy LLM on vLLM such as Llama 3.1 8B (the one I used here)
 2. Create a folder *howtos/* and place your markdown files inside it.